camunda/camunda-bpm-platform/engine-rest/engine-rest-openapi/README.md

 #### Examples

-So far the OpenAPI documentation does not provide any examples.
+So far the documentation does not provide any examples.